mokouchaoui/BookReviewApp/README.md

 ## Running Tests

+### Frontend Testing (React with Vite)

+The frontend of the BookReview project utilizes **React Testing Library** and **Vitest** to ensure the user interface works as expected and to maintain code quality.

+#### Prerequisites for Frontend Testing
+- Ensure Node.js and npm are installed, as they are necessary for managing dependencies and running the tests.
+- The project's npm dependencies should be installed.
+If you haven't done so, run `npm install` in the frontend directory.

+#### Executing Frontend Tests
+1. **Navigate to the frontend directory**:
+    ```
+    cd frontend
+    ```
+2. **Run the tests** using the command:
+    ```
+    npm test
+    ```
+    This command executes all tests located in the `tests` directory within the frontend project.
+It runs the test suite using Vitest and displays the results, indicating any tests that have succeeded or failed.

 The BookReview project uses PHPUnit for testing to ensure code quality and functionality.
 Follow the steps below to execute the tests.

 ### Prerequisites